sofasogood/red_teaming_pipeline/README.md

 - Libraries: `unsloth`, `litellm`, `fastapi`, `uvicorn`, `pyngrok`, `accelerate`, `transformers`, `nest-asyncio`, `peft`, `torch`
 - Google Colab environment or similar with GPU access
 - A dataset for fine-tuning (e.g., from the `Anthropic/hh-rlhf`)

+Note: All notebooks integrate the red teaming pipeline, cloning the red_teaming_pipeline repository and installing its dependencies to leverage its data processing utilities.